 “This is Rand and Koil,” Dell said, pointing in turn to the young men.

-They were both modded as well, but nothing like Ticity.
-Only Rand, who had a beard, looked old enough to drink.
+The kid named Koil wore a multicolored neon ski mask, which had inexplicably become popular amid the extreme unseasonable cold of the last several weeks.
+The second kid, Rand, had a beard and a belly and was the only one who looked old enough to drink.
 His winter cap was pulled tightly over his curly hair.
 Short, tusklike fangs erupted from his lower jaw, like an ogre.
+He was a gamer.

 “She’s downstairs,” Ticity said, walking to the hall.